MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-mongo-extension.md

    :::image type="content" source="media/database-migration-assessment-for-mongodb-extension/database-migration-assessment-for-mongodb-extension-settings.png" alt-text="Screenshot of extension.":::

-1. Under extension settings for this extension, provide the `Assessment path` to change the location where the assessment metadata will be stored.
+1. Under extension settings for this extension, provide the `Assessment path` to change the location where the assessment metadata is stored.
 If left blank,  default location will be used.

     :::image type="content" source="media/database-migration-assessment-for-mongodb-extension/database-migration-assessment-for-mongodb-extension-settings-property.png" alt-text="extension properties settings":::